F5Networks/f5-declarative-onboarding/docs/declarations/observability.rst

 Configuring SNMP in a declaration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In this example, we show how to configure SNMP in a Declarative Onboarding declaration.
-You can use DO to configure SNMP agents, users, communities, trap events, and trap destinations.
+In this example, we show how to configure SNMP in a BIG-IP Declarative Onboarding declaration.
+You can use BIG-IP DO to configure SNMP agents, users, communities, trap events, and trap destinations.
 See the |snmpdoc| in the BIG-IP documentation for specific information.

-DO 1.32 and later add the ability to enable or disable **snmpd** daemon support of snmpV1 and snmpV2c queries using the **snmpV1** and **snmpV2c** properties in the SNMP class.
+BIG-IP DO 1.32 and later add the ability to enable or disable **snmpd** daemon support of snmpV1 and snmpV2c queries using the **snmpV1** and **snmpV2c** properties in the SNMP class.
 Using a value of **true** (default) enables support, **false** disables support.

 In the following declaration snippet we show only the classes related to SNMP.
-You can use this class as a part of a larger Declarative Onboarding declaration.
+You can use this class as a part of a larger BIG-IP Declarative Onboarding declaration.

-**Important**: If you try to use this declaration with a DO version prior to 1.32, it will fail.
-Either upgrade DO to 1.32, or remove the snmpV1 and snmpV2c lines (highlighted in yellow).
+**Important**: If you try to use this declaration with a BIG-IP DO version prior to 1.32, it will fail.
+Either upgrade BIG-IP DO to 1.32, or remove the snmpV1 and snmpV2c lines (highlighted in yellow).

 .. literalinclude:: ../../examples/snmp.json
    :language: json